dbca-wa/tscr/README.md

     months.
 -   List occurrences flagged for review.

-Help us completing this list by filing new “Data export or analysis requests” [here](https://github.com/dbca-wa/tscr/issues/new/choose).
+Help us complete this list by filing new “Data export or analysis requests” [here](https://github.com/dbca-wa/tscr/issues/new/choose).

 ## For data engineers